Circuit locality from relativistic locality in scalar field mediated entanglement: Discussion

 Finally, let us briefly comment on the significance of this result on the discussion surrounding the low energy experimental tests of quantum gravity.
 The generation of entanglement between two massive quantum systems via gravity has been argued to provide a theory-independent witness of the nonclassicality of the gravitational field \cite{bose2017spin,marletto2017gravitationallyinduced,krisnanda2017revealing,fragkos2023inference,huggett2022quantum}.
-This argument invokes theorems from quantum information and quantum foundations, which we may call LOCC theorems, stating that a classical system cannot mediate the creation of entanglement between two systems.
+This argument invokes theorems from quantum information theory and their post-quantum generalisations, which we may call `LOCC theorems'.
+These theorems state that a classical system cannot mediate the creation of entanglement between two systems.
 These no-go theorems are often presented as the dilemma: if gravity can create entanglement, then it is either non-local or non-classical.

-A no-go theorem's potency lies in the extent to which its conflicting assumptions are considered desirable properties of physical theories.
-The notion of locality at stake here is the quantum information notion of mediation, not that of relativistic locality.
-If no field theory obeyed the kind of locality in the LOCC theorems, the theorems would not have a strong bite.
+The notion of locality at stake in these theorems is the quantum information notion of mediation, not that of relativistic locality~\cite{fragkos2023inference,dibiagio2025simple}.
+If no field theory obeyed the kind of locality in the LOCC theorems, the theorems would not have a strong bite, since a no-go theorem's potency lies in the extent to which its conflicting assumptions are considered desirable properties of physical theories.
 Granted the above limitations, our result shows that the particular form of the locality assumption in the LOCC theorems is indeed a property of a relativistic quantum field theory in the appropriate regime, thus strengthening the relevance of these theorems to the low-energy test of quantum gravity debate.
-The next step would be to prove a similar result in linearised quantum gravity.
+The next step would be to prove a similar result in linearised quantum gravity, at least in some appropriate gauge.

 We expect this work to spark further investigations on the above open questions in order to generalise the result given here to the degree possible.
-It cannot be expected that, in general, quantum field theories that obey microcausality will also give subsystem locality.
-At a minimum, certain conditions must be imposed on the source.
-The end result of the effort started here would hopefully be a clear demarcation of the approximations and assumptions needed in order for physically relevant quantum field theories to be cast in a quantum information---quantum circuit---language.
+In general, a relativistic quantum field theory will not give rise to circuits in with unitary gates embedded in regions of spacetime.
+At a minimum, certain localisation conditions have to be satisfied by the states of such a theory.
+The end result of the effort started here would hopefully be a clear demarcation of the approximations and assumptions needed in order for physically relevant quantum field theories to be cast in a quantum information---quantum circuit---language. \\